Discussing SEO as a customer acquisition tool, myths about website traffic, and Google Search’s monopoly with Tim Soulo

 Even if your competition is bigger than you, you can browse their blogs and oftentimes you will see that they don’t understand what they are writing about.
 Their blog is stupid; they have all sorts of articles but not the topic they should be actually writing about.
 And because you are bootstrapping your own business and you’re one of the few people running the business, then you understand the business very well.
 You have an exceptional understanding of your business.
-It means you can do better keyword research and find better topics that your customers are potentially searching for.
+It means you can do better keyword research and find better topics that improve customer engagement.
 You can pitch your product and sell it within that article in a much better way than the content marketing teams in those bigger corporations who don’t really know the product and the industry very well.

 What’s your take on other search engine websites like DuckDuckGo and Bing.com?
 Should businesses consider them as part of their SEO marketing?